sbani/ansible-role-liquidprompt/README.md

 ## Credits
 Specials thanks goes to all liquidprompt contributors and the maintainers/original authors.
 ## Contribution / Discussion / Missing features
 Contributors and patches are welcome!
-Open discussions about the defaults or other features you would like to have.
+Open discussions about the defaults or other features you like to have.
 ## Author Information
 Sufijen Bani (http://www.sbani.net)